Kazemi1996/Kazemi1996/README.md

 - 👋 Hi, I’m Ali Kazemi
 - 👀 I’m interested in Syber security & Mobile app development
 - 🌱 I’m currently learning Android with Android studio
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learning new things
 - 📫 You can reach me on my website at https://alikazemi.net

 <!---